usamahussaindev/NextGPT-OpenAI-API-Integration/README.md

 📁 **Android_ChatGPT Repository**

 Welcome to the Android_ChatGPT repository!
 This repository contains the source code for a chat application that utilizes the OpenAI API and integrates with OkHttp.
-The app enables users to have conversations with an AI model powered by OpenAI's GPT-3 language model.<br>  🤖💬
+The app enables users to have conversations with an AI model powered by OpenAI's GPT-3 language model.

 ![presentationopen-ai-chat-gpt4-3pptx-1-2048](https://github.com/usamahussaindev/NextGPT-OpenAi-API/assets/118635657/efa601d2-3cd3-4fce-bccc-14373791a209)